Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-Given our binary outcome, the \textit{case-control (CC)} design is a natural option here, wherein $n / 2$ patients each are chosen from subgroups with $Y = 0$ and $Y = 1$ (Figure~\ref{diag-all-designs}B).
-The \textit{balanced case-control (BCC)} design further stratifies on covariate information, subsequently choosing equal (i.e., balanced) numbers from each stratum (Figure~\ref{diag-all-designs}C).
-When the covariates are continuous, they must be discretized to form strata.
-For instance, we could use $X_D^*$, a discretized version of $X^*$, to define strata of patients with error-prone ALI above and below the average.
-Then, $n / 4$ patients are validated from each of the four $(Y, X_D^*)$ strata.
-Importantly, we can still fit the model using the original continuous values.
+Given our binary outcome, the \textit{case-control (CC)} design is a natural option, wherein $50$ patients each are chosen with $Y=0$ and $Y=1$ (Figure~\ref{diag-all-designs}B).
+The \textit{balanced case-control (BCC)} design further stratifies on covariates and chooses equal (balanced) numbers from each stratum (Figure~\ref{diag-all-designs}C).
+Continuous covariates must be discretized to form strata.
+For instance, we could let $X_D^*$ define strata of patients with error-prone ALI $X^*$ above and below the average and then validate $25$ patients from each of the four ($Y$, $X_D^*$) strata.
+Importantly, we can still fit the model using the continuous values $X^*$.